LauraMayock/Leather-works-sustainable-products/README.md

 * [DM Sans](https://fonts.google.com/specimen/DM+Sans?query=dm+s) - This font is used for the main headings and the logo.
 It is a clean and simple font that is easy to read and stands out well.
 * [Damion](https://fonts.google.com/specimen/Damion?query=damion) - This was for the logo.
 I initially wanted to make the V and the T cursive; however, I found this font perfect for all letters of the logo.

-## **Agile Development Process**

-I used [JIRA](https://dnlbowers.atlassian.net/jira/software/projects/PVS/boards/5/roadmap) to track and create issues/user stories.
-When submitting the project, I will provide login credentials for the above project space.
-However, you can find a summary of my agile process/learnings [here](AGILE.md).

-## **E-commerce Application Type**

-As already mentioned, Vapor Town is a B2C e-commerce application.
-Selling directly to consumers means that the site is designed to sell quickly, on impulse, and in smaller quantities.
-While wholesale is a possible future goal, the website was not yet intended to sell to other businesses.
-For this reason, a large amount of the functionality is focused on the user experience and the ability to purchase products quickly and effectively

 ## **Marketing Stratergy**